FidelityInternational/cicimages-tools/exercises/IaC/ansible/writing_playbooks/README.md

 ### Modules
 Out of the box Ansible comes with a number of modules

-Module's are discrete units of code that are available to use either within a playbook or directly from the commandline.
+Modules are discrete units of code that are available to use either within a playbook or directly from the commandline.
 Ansible comes bundled with a whole bunch of them!
-The community has written modules for performing all sorts of different kings of task.
-[Take a look!](https://docs.ansible.com/ansible/devel/modules/modules_by_category.html).
+The community has written modules for performing all sorts of different kinds of task.
+[Take a look!](https://docs.ansible.com/ansible/devel/modules/modules_by_category.html)

 We've already been using modules in the ansible we wrote earlier.
 ```YAML